softwaresaved/esrc-software-study/Src/ESRC.md

 ### Active Partnerships

-Currently active doctoral partnerships ordered by the start date.
+Currently active doctoral partnerships identified by the words “Doctoral Training” being in the title (case insensitive) ordered by the start date.

 | Lead Organisation                    | Department                              | Start    | End      |  Award (£) |
 |:-------------------------------------|:----------------------------------------|:---------|:---------|-----------:|